 - Select the line style of the gridlines in the visual, such as solid, dashed, or dotted

 Modifying certain elements of gridlines can be especially useful in reports where dark backgrounds are used for visuals.
-The following image shows the Gridlines section in the X-Axis card.
+The following image shows the Gridlines section in the Y-Axis card.

 When you enable Snap objects to grid, all visuals on the Power BI Desktop canvas that you move (or resize) are automatically aligned to the nearest grid axis, making it much easier to ensure two or more visuals align to the same horizontal or vertical location or size.

-And that's all there is to using gridlines and snap-to-grid to easily ensure the visuals in your reports are neatly aligned.
+And, that's all there is to using gridlines and snap-to-grid to ensure the visuals in your reports are neatly aligned.

 Using z-order, align, and distribute

-You can also manage the front-to-back order of visuals in a report, often referred to as the z-order of elements.
-This allows you to overlap visuals in any way you want, then adjust the front-to-back order of each visual.
-This ordering is done using the Bring Forward and Send Backward buttons, found in the Arrange section of Format ribbon, which appears as soon as you select on or more visuals on the page (and is not available if no visual is selected).
+You can manage the front-to-back order of visuals in a report, often referred to as the z-order of elements.
+This feature lets you overlap visuals in any way you want, then adjust the front-to-back order of each.
+You set the order of your visuals using the Bring Forward and Send Backward buttons, found in the Arrange section of Format ribbon.
+The Format ribbon appears as soon as you select one or more visuals on the page.

-The Format ribbon also allows you to align your visuals in many different ways.
-This allows you to ensure your visuals appear on the page in the alignment that you believe looks and works best.
+The Format ribbon lets you align your visuals in many different ways, which ensures your visuals appear on the page in the alignment that looks and works best.

-When one visual is selected, using the Align button aligns that visual to the edge (or center) of the report canvas, as shown in the following image.
+The Align button aligns a selected visual to the edge (or center) of the report canvas, as shown in the following image.

-When two or more visuals are selected, they are aligned together and use the existing aligned boundary of the visuals for alignment.
-For example, with two visuals selected and the Align Left button selected, the visuals will align to the left-most boundary of all selected visuals.
+When two or more visuals are selected, they are aligned together and use the existing aligned boundary of the visuals for their alignment.
+For example, if you select two visuals and choose the Align Left option, the visuals then align to the left-most boundary of all selected visuals.

 You can also distribute your visuals evenly across the report canvas, either vertically or horizontally.
 Just use the Distribute button from the Format ribbon.

-With a few selections from these gridlines, alignment, and distribution tools, your reports will look just how you want them.
+With a few selections from these gridlines, alignment, and distribution tools, your reports will look just how you want them to.